Expungement in Missouri: The Missouri Expungement Law Senate Bill 588

 With the 2018 Missouri Expungement Law, a process has been created where around 1,900 eligible offenses can be sealed.
-Some individuals with misdemeanor convictions can file petitions after three years and those with felonies, after seven years.
-That waiting time used to be 10 and 20 years respectively.
+There have been several amendments since its passage.
+Under current law, some individuals with misdemeanor convictions can file petitions after one year and those with felonies, after three years.
 This law opens the door for thousands of offenders to petition the courts to seal or remove their records of arrests and convictions as of January 1, 2018.
-After a successful petition those with no other criminal record, will be able to honestly answer “no” to inquiries about whether they have a criminal record (Unless a specific employer is required by law to exclude certain applicants).
+After a successful petition, those with no other criminal record will be able to honestly answer “no” to inquiries about whether they have a criminal record (Unless a specific employer is required by law to exclude certain applicants).

 For individuals who are eligible to start their petition process they have to file them in the court where they were charged or found guilty of the crime (offenses, violations, infractions).
 The petition must include all names of municipal prosecuting attorneys, law enforcement agencies, courts, state repositories of criminal records – basically any entity that might possess records of the items they wish to have expunged.
 They must also list every offense they wish to have expunged.

 The state will then have 30-days to file objections to the petition you have filed.
 If there is an objection the court must hold a hearing within 60-days, or 30-days if there is no objection.
-While the 3 and 7 year waiting period has been stated, the bill does not explicitly demand this, so there might be avenues open for an earlier expungement date.
+While the one and three year waiting period has been stated, the bill does not explicitly demand this, so there might be avenues open for an earlier expungement date.
 The individual will also have to show the court that their habits and personal conduct, since their release, make them a good candidate for expungement.
 This is the key element to the success of their petition.

 The petition process can take as little as 120-days resulting in a removal of their criminal record from potential landlords, employers and financial institution immediately.